Islandora/documentation/docs/user-documentation/file_viewers.md

 1. A content display mode (e.g. the node display mode called "Open Seadragon")
 1. A content type (e.g. Repository Item)
 1. Display Mode Configuration (make that display mode, on that content type, display that EVA as well as whatever metadata is relevant - see Content Types > Repository Item > Manage Display > Open Seadragon )
-1. A taxonomy term with a URI (e.g. "Open Seadragon" (http://openseadragon.github.io) imported by a migration in Islandora Defaults)
+1. A taxonomy term with a URI (e.g. "Open Seadragon" (http://openseadragon.github.io) imported by a migration in Islandora Starter Site)
 1. A field on that content type that can have that taxonomy term (e.g. the "Display Hints" field on Repository Item)
 1. A context (which says if a node has that term, then change to the display mode.
 See the context "Open Seadragon")